sessionstar/oopsla20-artifact/README.md

 Each examples is in a separate folder.
 The folder contains:
 - The protocol, specified in Scribble - a file with extension .scr
 - a folder for each role in a protocol.
 Each role folder contains:
-  - Generated API file (automaticaly generated by the toolchain) - the name convention of such files is Generated[ProtocolName][RoleName].fst
+  - Generated API file (automaticaly generated by the toolchain) - the name convention of such files is Generated[ProtocolName][RoleName].fst.
+Note that this file will be generated only after running the ```sessionstar``` command on the target protocol.
   - Callback Implementation file (specific to the implementation, should be implemented by the user)- the name convention of such files is [ProtocolName][RoleName]_CallbackImpl.fst
   - Boilerplate files (non-specific to the implementation):
     - Payload.fst - specifies serialisation of the payload types (e.g int, strings)